 This order caused much uproar and resistance among most slave-owners across the Confederate states.
 There was targeted violence against freed slaves, as well as intimidation tactics such as laws called “Black Codes.”
 But in true American fashion, freedom prevailed and slavery in our country was abolished.
 While Juneteenth wasn’t the end of all the vestiges of slavery, the day gave hope and promise to millions of freed slaves in America.

-“This historic moment would not have been possible without the courage and sacrifice of the nearly 200,000 former enslaved and free African Americans who fought for liberty alongside more than 2 million Union servicemen,” said President Trump on Juneteenth last year.
+“This historic moment would not have been possible without the courage and sacrifice of the nearly 200,000 former enslaved and free African Americans who fought for liberty alongside more than 2 million Union servicemen,” said President Trump on Juneteenth in 2018.
 “As a nation, we vow to never forget the millions of African Americans who suffered the evils of slavery.”

 Because of this rich history, I still love visiting historic sites.
 While not always glitz and glamour, learning history provides an emotional and contextual perspective on eras we’d never know much about unless bold steps are taken to preserve, protect, and educate the public about our past.
 Throughout our country and across the globe there are passionate volunteers, professional curators, historical foundations, philanthropists, and everyday citizens (amongst a host of others) who invest countless hours towards preserving our history to paint vivid pictures of our past times.